mstksg/inCode/copy/entries/pararrow.md

 look back on them, or so that people can see what doesn't work and/or possibly learn :)  And of course for entertainment in case I am hilariously awful.

-[^another] Actually, this is technically not true; while I was writing this article another idea came to me by using some sort of state machine/automation arrow to wait on the results and pass them on, but that's still in the first stages of being thought through :)
+[^another]: Actually, this is technically not true; while I was writing this article another idea came to me by using some sort of state machine/automation arrow to wait on the results and pass them on, but that's still in the first stages of being thought through :)